Introduction to Lower School

-Children in the Early Years Foundation Stage are taught in small home groups with one key worker or early years’ practitioner to look after them and support them in their development of independence and skills.
+Children in the nursery stage are limited to an early years’ practitioner to look after them and support them in their development of independence and skills.
 In the Reception year, the children are taught by a Reception teacher and an early years’ practitioner.

 In Key Stages 1 and 2 children are taught by their class teacher for English, mathematics, science, art, design and technology, humanities and PSHCE (Personal, Social, Health and Citizenship Education).
 Specialist teachers take the classes for physical education, music, French (from Year 2) and Greek for bilingual or fluent speakers.